MartinEesmaa/VVCEasy/MPV.md

 Please check the changelog before you download the new version.

 ```
+07/10/2024 - Updated Windows MPV/MPV.NET/MPV LIB VVCEasy build with FFmpeg for up to 7.1, vvdec up to 3.0.0-rc2, Mediainfo and others.
 20/06/2024 - Updated Windows MPV/MPV.NET/MPV LIB & Linux standalone AppImage VVCEasy build with FFmpeg, vvdec, MediaInfo and others.
 17/06/2024 - Updated Android MPV VVCEasy latest build by replacing old FFmpeg by current new FFmpeg-VVC.
 30/05/2024 - Updated Windows MPV/MPV.NET/MPV LIB VVCEasy build with FFmpeg, vvdec and others.